leo-nakayama/lyceum-vault/docs/projects/FOWL.md

 ## What is it?

-FOWL is my multi-machine lab: g16 (desktop), e14 (laptop), m900 (server), a00(observatory) that is based on my concept of "philosophy of systems".
-My focus of the architectual design is on Linux automation, backups, observatory (Grafana) as a platform of creative workflows.
-FOWL is based on my concept of "philosophy of systems".
+FOWL is my multi-machine lab: Ubuntu (desktop), Fedora (laptop), RHEL (server), and Fedora Server (observatory), which is based on my concept of "philosophy of systems".
+My focus on the architectual design of FOWL is DSL runner apps on local/remote AI models, Linux automation, backups, and observatory (Grafana) as an integrated Reflective Computing unit for my creative workflows.
+FOWL is a working example of my concept of "philosophy of systems."

 ## Areas
 - Storage tiers (hot/warm/cold), LVM, rsync/borg